 - Download and install GWX to prevent unsolicited upgrades

 - Install a new upgrade or a completely different OS

 - Install Windows 7 on the virtual machine software.

-So, if you still want to keep running your PC on Win7 after the impending “apocalypse”, the guides herein would assist you.
-In this article, we have described, succinctly, how to use Windows 7 forever.
+So, if you still want to keep running your PC on Win7 after the impending apocalypse, the guides herein would assist you.
+In this article, we have succinctly described how to stay on Windows 7 forever.

 Hope you find this helpful.